sguzik/Year-in-Review/README.md

 (`data2018.json`, for example) before uploading.
 Multiple directories can exist for the same year (eg, columns and editorials), they just need to have different file names for the JSON file.

+## Other notes
+* The project shouldn't require much styling from year to year, but design might want to take a look in order to be sure nothing is out-dated on the site.
+* The search is pretty fuzzy.